Threatening or Harmful Behavior

 with clarifying policies and obligations to report.

-- The Counseling Center (Denver Campus) provides mental health counseling
+- The CU Denver Student & Community Counseling Center provides mental health counseling

 services to CU Denver students and the Denver Metro community.